-Newly-enrolling students who have a home language other than English, based on the Home Language Survey, are given the California English Language Development Test (CELDT) to determine their level of English proficiency.
-(See information on the CELDT below.)
-[State: Education Code sections 313 (a, b, c) and 52164.1 (a, b); Federal: Title III of the Elementary and Secondary Education Act (ESEA)]
+Newly-enrolling students who have a primary language other than English, based on the Home Language Survey, are given the English Language Proficiency Assessments for California (ELPAC) to determine their level of English proficiency.

-Newly-enrolling students in grades K-1 who score at the Beginning (Level 1), Early Intermediate (Level 2), or Intermediate (Level 3) level on the Listening or Speaking section of the CELDT, or as their Overall score are identified as English Learners (EL).
+Newly-enrolling students in grades TK-12 who score at the Novice or Intermediate level on the ELPAC are identified as English Learners (EL).

-What is the California English Language Development Test (CELDT)?
+What is the English Language Proficiency Assessment for California (ELPAC)?

-The CELDT is the test that the State of California requires public school districts to use to assess the English language proficiency of students who have a language in the home other than English.
-CELDT is not an achievement test – it just lets us know where the student is in the process of learning English.
-The CELDT is used to:
+The ELPAC is the test that the State of California requires public school districts to use to assess the English language proficiency of students who have a language in the home other than English.
+ELPAC is not an achievement test – it just lets us know where the student is in the process of learning English.

 - initially determine the English language proficiency of all newly-enrolling students who have a language other than English in their home

 - monitor the progress of our English learners in acquiring English (once each year)